daharper/TicTacToe/README.md

 A TicTacToe game developed in Delphi 13.1 using FMX and Kai.

 The project was time-boxed to one day of development, spread over two afternoons, and had to run on both my Android phone and Windows.
+The objective was to see if Kai could effectively assist with mobile UI development.
+I was pleasantly surprised.

 There are four opponents of increasing difficulty: